cloudflare/cloudflare-docs/products/magic-firewall/src/content/best-practices/extended-ruleset.md

 Where possible, permit the required destination IP addresses and ports for web servers and block everything else.
 Additional services, for example NTP/DNS, may be required along with the ports for the web traffic.

 The following is an example of suggested rules, but you should only make changes based on your specific requirements.
-For example, if you are not proxied by Cloudflare Layer 7 protection, and you expect traffic sourced from the web towards your web servers:
+For example, if you are not proxied by Cloudflare Layer 7 protection and you expect traffic sourced from the web towards your web servers:

-1. Create a list, **web servers** for example, to list IP addresses for your web servers.
+1. Create [a list](https://developers.cloudflare.com/firewall/cf-dashboard/rules-lists), **web servers** for example, to list IP addresses for your web servers.
 1. Permit traffic for the web server traffic inbound from the Internet.
 1. Permit traffic for the infrastructure or client traffic flows from the Internet, for example DNS and NTP.
 1. Block all other traffic destined for the web server IP addresses.